NaturVision film festival – Audi Environmental Foundation sponsors short film award

 Yearly changing motto for the short film award at the NaturVision film festival

-As part of the film festival NaturVison runs an annually, film competition with prizes in over 10 categories, including the Sustainability Award, the Children's Film Award, the Camera Award, the Special Award and the Audience Award.
+As part of the NaturVision film festival runs an annually, film competition with prizes in over 10 categories, including the Sustainability Award, the Children's Film Award, the Camera Award, the Special Award and the Audience Award.
 Since 2018 the film competition was enriched with a new prize category donated by the Audi Environmental Foundation: the short movie prize, which honors short movies that focus on environmental issues.